 Simon said, “You want to see the shadow of God?
-Perhaps we should go to the Sancta Sophia instead, but of course we can go to the Imperial Harem in Topkapi and feel the shadow of black emasculated men who controlled the Harem — eunuchs who resembled modern day pimps without penises.
-Or the captured, bought or sold foreign and often Christian concubines whose body hair is removed, and then pomaded with henna to prevent perspiration, after it is massaged and scrubbed by slave women (too old to be favored), because the Sultan put his handkerchief on the concubine’s shoulder that she brings to his bed at midnight.”
+Perhaps we should go to the Sancta Sophia instead.
+But of course we can go to the Imperial Harem in Topkapi and feel the shadow of black emasculated men who controlled the Harem — eunuchs who resembled modern day pimps without penises.
+Or the captured, bought or sold foreign and often Christian concubines whose body hair was removed, and then pomaded with henna to prevent perspiration, after it was massaged and scrubbed by slave women (too old to be favored), because the Sultan put his handkerchief on the concubine’s shoulder which she brings to his bed at midnight.”

-He leaned into a whisper, “A world of bored lesbians or platonic affairs with castrated page-boys.
-And afterwards, we could dive the Bosphorus,” He pointed toward Asia.
-“In search of those weighted sacks that Sultan Ibrahim had 280 concubines sewn in.
+He leaned in to whisper, “A world of bored lesbians or platonic affairs with castrated page-boys.
+And afterwards, we could dive the Bosphorus,” he pointed toward Asia, “in search of those weighted sacks that Sultan Ibrahim had 280 concubines sewn into.
 They’ll be upright and easy to find at the bottom of the channel.”

-“You know…” she lowered the hand that held her chin, on the table and dug her nails in the palm of her hand.
+“You know…” She lowered the hand that held her chin, onto the table and dug her nails into the palm of her hand.
 She sipped her vodka before she continued with, “A goalkeeper can catch ‘and’ throw the ball.”

 “Meaning?”
 He offered her one, but her eyes faded and she shook her head, balancing the rim of the glass on her tongue.
 She sipped her vodka again.
 When she spoke, her blue eyes were flambé.

-“You can relate the melodrama of emasculated slave drivers; expose the gauze of white bondage in a pleasure dome.
+“You can relate the melodrama of emasculated slave drivers, expose the gauze of white bondage in a pleasure dome.
 You can casually lean into homophobia and then sink into regret.
-You hear voices from the bottom of the channel and you can suggest that we dive like dreadful Arabs; but you don’t mention that in this center of civilization, this threshold of bliss, the arched eyebrows of ravaging old men think it is right and necessary to punish one man for his impudence with the lives of a thousand boys, and a thousand girls, a thousand mothers, and a thousand fathers.”
+You hear voices from the bottom of the channel and you can suggest that we dive like dreadful Arabs.
+But you don’t mention that in this center of civilization, this threshold of bliss, the arched eyebrows of ravaging old men who think it is right and necessary to punish one man for his impudence with the lives of a thousand boys and a thousand girls, a thousand mothers and a thousand fathers.”